October 28, 2024

 Troublesome toes occurring during the “terrible twos” can be concerning.
 But these quirky walking patterns are totally normal developmental milestones for children's foot development.
 No cause for alarm or invasive treatment!

 In-toeing, also known as pigeon-toeing, is when a child's feet turn inward instead of pointing straight ahead while walking.
 Toe walking is when a child walks on the balls of their feet with their heels off the ground.
+Both are very common and usually the child with grow out of both.

 Up to Ages 3-4: Flat Feet

 Children around this age will have pen planus, also known as fallen arches or flat feet.
 This is when the entire sole of their foot contacts the ground while standing and walking.
-Traditional children's foot development is at play here, as arches in children's feet develop around age 6.
-No treatment is generally needed for flat feet before this point, unless your child’s flat feet persist as they age, in which case you may want to consider custom orthotics, stability shoes and other treatments for flat feet.
+Traditional children's foot development is at play here, as arches in children's feet develop around age 6 and this is called congenital flatfeet.
+Acquired flatfeet is based upon activity levels, joint ligaments, footwear and living area and can be seen in adolescence.
+In most cases the child will grow out of it.

 5+ Years Old: Blisters